hazelcast/hazelcast-python-client/docs/getting_started.rst

 And, it should be eventually shut down after using the method ``client.shutdown()``.

 With our newly created access to the Hazelcast cluster, we now want to read and write data.
-Same as before, Hazelcast is as simple as possible and access to the distributed map is granted by a single command again:
+Same as before, Hazelcast is as simple as possible and access to the distributed map is granted again by a single command:

 .. code-block:: python